bcgov/ckan-ui/frontend/components.md

 src/store
 This is for the vuex store, anything that is persisted between sessions for a user should be stored in the store

+src/lib
+This is for shared utility functions and helper libraries that can exist independently of Vue.

 In the root src file you'll also find the vue boostrapping files and config.